-Our doctors of Allied Vision Services, in Lawrenceville, Plainsboro, Flemington, and Robbinsville, NJ are proud to introduce the latest cutting edge technology in retinal imaging, the OPTOS Optomap.
+Our doctors of Allied Vision Services, in Lawrenceville, Plainsboro, and Flemington, NJ are proud to introduce the latest cutting edge technology in retinal imaging, the OPTOS Optomap.
 This amazing device allows your eye doctor to see retinal, optic nerve and cornea structures not visible through regular exam methods by using light to provide a high-resolution scan meant to pick up early signs of structural change or disease.
 This allows your eye doctor to see even the smallest changes in the retina and optic nerve with greater accuracy, and much higher definition, making early and accurate detection of common sight-threatening eye conditions such as glaucoma, macular degeneration, and diabetic retinopathy, easier than ever before.

 While traditional imaging technologies are usually able to scan around 15% of your retina at a time, The OPTOS Optomap is able to scan in a stunningly large 200-degree arc, capturing about 80% of your retina in one panoramic scan.
 This allows for a wider and more accurate view of the retina than with less advanced scans.
 This scan will provide you and your eye doctor with an extremely detailed picture of your eye that will act as a valuable road map of your overall eye health.